wangzizhe/OptiOrch/index.md

 #### Highlights:

-1. **Easy to configure:** All settings and configurations can be defined in `config.py`.
+1. **Easy to configure:** All settings and configurations can be defined in `config.json`.
-2. **SoTA libraries and algorithms for MOO:** Support different libraries and algorithms.
+2. **SoTA algorithms for MOO:** Dynamic import of algorithms from *pymoo*.
 3. **Enable use of** **parallel computing**: For accelerated process.
+4. **Enable use of adaptive instance selection:** Automated search space reduction.
-4. **Support transformation into feature models**: To better analyze and understand large-scale models.
+5. **Support transformation into feature models**: To better analyze and understand large-scale models.
-5. **Comprehensive debugging system**: Debugging functions for all critical steps.
+6. **Comprehensive debugging system**: Debugging functions for all critical steps.

 #### Structure: